 Remodeling existing buildings seems a lot more feasible than building new ones.

-There’s a wonderful building in Portland, OR—the Edith Green-Wendell Wyatt Federal Building—that took a 70’s, nothing special concrete building, took off the concrete exterior panels and encased the whole building in this incredibly beautiful sunscreen.
+There’s a wonderful building in Portland, OR—the Edith Green-Wendell Wyatt Federal Building—that removed the concrete exterior panels of an existing, 1970s office building and encased it in this incredibly beautiful sunscreen.

-It won all these awards and uses way less energy.
-Even though they used pretty high carbon materials—like aluminum in the sunscreen—the building was so much lighter that it eliminated the need to do a structural upgrade.
+The renovated building won all these awards and uses significantly less energy.
+Even though the architects used pretty high-carbon materials—like aluminum in the sunscreen—the building was so much lighter that it eliminated the need to do a structural upgrade.

 It’s truly a stunning building.
 If we put all that design energy into reimagining what we already have, we’d have something.

 Last but not least, why architecture?

 Well, I was a carpenter for ten years before I went back to architecture school.
 I built houses and did remodels for a while.
 I also studied environmental systems at Evergreen State College and then at the Farallones Institute working on solar staff cabins and passive design.
 So I came into architecture from a building and environmental standpoint.

 The whole community and social aspects of architecture are also important to me, and I think reusing buildings and caring for existing communities support those facets of design.
 I also like the physical aspect of building a lot—I’m the person in our office who often reviews construction details or figures out how things go together because I enjoy that.

 Architecture is a holistic practice, but it hasn’t been holistic from an environmental standpoint—we’re getting there.
 It’s still hard to sell architects on remodeling buildings; everyone wants to design a new building.

 It’s a work in progress.